lbormann/darts-caller/README.md

 # AUTODARTS-CALLER
 [![Downloads](https://img.shields.io/github/downloads/lbormann/autodarts-caller/total.svg)](https://github.com/lbormann/autodarts-caller/releases/latest)

-Autodarts-caller plays sound-files on your local system accordingly to the state of an https://autodarts.io game.
-Furthermore it acts as a central hub by forwarding game-events to connected clients like https://github.com/lbormann/autodarts-extern that process the incoming data to automate other web-dart-platforms like https://lidarts.org
+Autodarts-caller plays back sound-files accordingly to the state of a https://autodarts.io game.
+Furthermore it acts as a central hub by forwarding game-events to connected clients like https://github.com/lbormann/autodarts-extern that process incoming data to automate other web-dart-platforms like https://lidarts.org

 Tested on Windows 10 & 11 Pro x64, Python 3.9.7 and Raspberry pi 4B 4GB, Python 3.9.7